transloadit/uppy.io/blog/2023-10-25-image-editor.md

   </tbody>
 </table>

-We can then find `H`, by adding the sides of the two outer triangles.
+We can then find `H`, by adding the two outer sides of these triangles.

 <table style={{ background: "rgb(250, 250, 250)" }}>
   <thead>